Uploading NPL code

 Verification

-Once deployment completes, you'll see the status change in the portal.
-You can also navigate to the Services tab to check that all components have deployed successfully.
+Once deployment completes, you'll see the status change in the NOUMENA Cloud Portal.
+You can also navigate to the Services tab of the application and visit the Swagger UI to check that the NPL code has been deployed successfully.

 Next Steps